ariessunfeld/quick-ternaries/README.md

 ### Automatic

+Two options exist for automatic setup on macOS: with and without Anaconda

+#### With Anaconda

+- Download the macOS Anaconda launcher zipfile from the [macOS Anaconda Launcher Release](https://github.com/ariessunfeld/quick-ternaries/releases/download/mac-conda-launcher/quick-ternaries-mac-conda-launcher.zip)
+- Open the Finder and unzip the launcher by double-clicking the zipfile
+- Right-click the file `quick-ternaries_mac_conda.command`, click `Open`, and then click `Open Anyway`
+  - (After doing this once, your computer will trust the file, and you can just double-click `quick-ternaries_mac.command` to launch the app.)
+- Follow the prompts in the Terminal and agree to update if asked
+- **Note:** This method assumes that `conda` is a recognized command in the macOS Terminal

+#### Without Anaconda

 - Download the macOS launcher zipfile from the [macOS Launcher Release](https://github.com/ariessunfeld/quick-ternaries/releases/download/mac-launcher/quick-ternaries-mac-launcher.zip)
 - Open the Finder and unzip the launcher by double-clicking the zipfile
 - Right-click the file `quick-ternaries_mac.command`, click `Open`, and then click `Open Anyway`
   - (After doing this once, your computer will trust the file, and you can just double-click `quick-ternaries_mac.command` to launch the app.)
 - Follow the prompts in the Terminal and agree to update if asked
+- **Note:** This method assumes that `python3.11` is a recognized command in the macOS Terminal

 ### Manual